shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 Selected Honors
 ====
 1. **China National Scholarship for Graduate**, Ministry of Education of China, 2021.
-(Highest level of scholarship for graduate set by the government of China)
+(The highest level of scholarship for graduate set by the government of China)
 2. **China National Scholarship for Undergraduate**, Ministry of Education of China, 2016.
-(Highest level of scholarship for undergraduate set by the government of China)
+(The highest level of scholarship for undergraduate set by the government of China)
 3. **National Encouragement Scholarship for Undergraduate**, Education Department of Henan Province, 2015.
 4. **National Encouragement Scholarship for Undergraduate**, Education Department of Henan Province, 2014.